On variational principle for upper metric mean dimension with potential

 \section{Abstract}

-Borrowing the method of topological pressure determining measure-theoretical entropy in topological dynamical systems, we establish a variational principle for upper metric mean dimension with potential.
-Moreover, the notion of equilibrium states is also introduced to characterize these measures that attain the supremum of the variational principle.
+Borrowing the idea of topological pressure determining measure-theoretical entropy in topological dynamical systems, we establish a variational principle for upper metric mean dimension with potential in terms of upper measure-theoretical metric mean dimension of invariant measures.
+Moreover, the notion of equilibrium state is introduced to characterize these measures that attain the supremum of the variational principle.